What Is It?

-The Anchor Sight is a scope you look into through a magnifying lens to view a display which consists of tiny characters printed on a Glow disc.
+The Anchor Sight is a scope you look into through a magnifying lens to view a display that consists of tiny characters printed on a Glow disc.
 The characters are dashes and spaces, which form a cross similar to a rifle scope.
-The characters do not appear small when viewed through the lens because of the magnification, and because the scope is attached to the ridged part of the bow (not the string) you are actually watching a highly magnified movement of the bow and arrow.
+The characters do not appear small when viewed through the lens because of the magnification; and since the scope is attached to the ridged part of the bow (not the string), you are actually watching a highly magnified movement of the bow and arrow.

 The most common concern from shooters who are considering buying an Anchor Sight is: “I can’t see taking my eye off the target to look at the Anchor Sight!”
-The short answer to that concern is that you will get your shot off faster using the Anchor Sight than a string Peep sight.
+The short answer to that concern is that you will get your shot off faster using the Anchor Sight than a string peep sight.
 The reason is that the Anchor Sight will be set up to your natural, best anchor point.
-So when you draw and anchor, you will see the dot very near the center of the circle on the lens.
-Because of this, it takes very little adjustment to center the dot inside the circle, but that adjustment is often critical for proper placement of the arrow.
-It doesn’t take much of an error of angle to miss your target at 20 or 30+ yards and your string peep won’t show you that.
+When you draw and anchor, you will see the dot very near the center of the circle on the lens.
+Due to this, it takes very little adjustment to center the dot inside the circle, but that adjustment is often critical for proper placement of the arrow.
+It doesn’t take much of an error of angle to miss your target at 20 or 30+ yards, and your string peep won’t show you that.

-In the center of the cross is a dot which you center in the red circle on the lens, thus creating a Sight Line to your eye.
+In the center of the cross is a dot that you center in the red circle on the lens, thus creating a Sight Line to your eye.
 The Sight Line is always there, like the point of a needle, even though you can’t see it.
 If the dot or any character is in the circle, you have positioned the bow so a Sight Line extends directly to your eye.
-Any movement of the bow or your eye will misalign the Bow’s position.
-When you change the Bow position you also change the arrow’s position.
-So, if you move the bow and view a dash instead of the dot, you have a new Bow (arrow) position.
+Any movement of the bow, or your eye, will misalign the bow’s position.
+When you change the bow position you also change the arrow’s position.
+Therefore, if you move the bow and view a dash instead of the dot, you have a new bow (arrow) position.